-Enter the net amount of chargeable gains from TC 1 on which you must pay Capital Gains Tax for the year ended 5 April 2023.
+box 5.8 Enter the net amount of chargeable gains from TC 1 on which you must pay Capital Gains Tax for the year ended 5 April 2024.
 This would include any gains included in 'Payment for Property Disposal' returns made in respect of disposals of interest in UK residential property for the year.
-However, for gains to which Business Asset Disposal Relief (previously Entrepreneurs' Relief) applies, these should be entered in box 5.17.
+However, for gains to which Business Asset Disposal Relief applies, these should be entered in box 5.17.

 box 5.8A Enter total tax charged on Payment for Property Disposal returns made for the year, that is the tax you were required to pay on those returns.
+Please enter your UK Property payment references for Capital Gains Tax and the date paid, in the 'Additional information' box 5.42 on page TC 8.

-■ Filling in page TC 3, boxes 5.9 to 5.17A for other property, assets and gains box 5.9 Enter the total gains from TC 2.

-Enter the total of losses from TC 2 and any losses that are included in the total from TC 1 that you wish to set against the gains from TC 2.
+■ Filling in page TC 3, boxes 5.9 to 5.17A for other property, assets and gains box 5.9 box 5.10 Enter the total of losses from TC 2 and any losses that are included in the total from TC 1 that you wish to set against the gains from TC 2.